 All Spanish courses to be counted toward the language requirement must be taken at U.Va. or at a U.Va. approved study abroad program.

-In keeping with the College of Arts & Sciences Area Requirements, courses taken to fulfill the foreign language requirement, must be taken for credit and a grade.
+In keeping with the College of Arts & Sciences Competency Requirements, courses taken to fulfill the foreign language requirement, must be taken for credit and a grade.

 On the second day of class, students will be asked to provide proof of placement by showing their instructor a copy of their AP Exam score, SAT II Exam score, IB (high level) or U.Va.
 Spanish placement exam score.
 Students who have previously taken Spanish courses and who did not take the SAT II, AP Exam or the IB (high level) Exam must take the online Spanish Placement exam.
 For more information, please go to Foreign Language Placement.

 Students may not enroll in a course different from the one into which they have placed.
 Students who place themselves incorrectly will not receive credit for the courses in which they enroll without permission.

 The ADD Deadline for SPAN 1010, 1060, 2010 and 2020 is 2:00PM on Thursday, August 31.

 Students must enroll in Spanish courses via the Student Information System (SIS).
 All students who do not attend class on the first day will be dropped from the class roll to open up spaces for other students.

 THE DEPARTMENT OF SPANISH, ITALIAN & PORTUGUESE DOES NOT ACCEPT COURSE ACTION FORMS.
 Once a course is full, please use the waiting list or permission list through SIS.
 Please do not contact the professor.
 For information about class wait lists and permission lists please visit the SIS Help Center.